stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 14 (P4L3) - White-box Testing.md

 ## Branch Coverage

 Similar to statement coverage, **branch coverage** refers to the number of branches in the program (a group of tests based on the control flow for a particular block of program) and the coverage should measure the number of executed branches versus the total number of branches.

+## Condition Coverage

+**Condition coverage** refers to the individual conditions in the program and are measured based on the number of conditions that are both true and false versus the total number of conditions.